cerebral-technology/alexmill.github.io/posts/_posts/2018-03-08-fourier-series-spinning-circles-visualization.md

 $$e_3 = (0,0,1)$$

 The key idea behind Fourier approximations is to think of *functions themselves as vectors* in some infinite-dimensional vector space.
-This seems weird at first, but if you've taken a college calculus course, you may already have some intuition for how this might work.
+This seems weird at first, but it's not as far out as it may seem.
 The key to understanding a vector space is to identify a basis of that space (this is essentially what linear algebra is all about).
 So what would a basis for the infinite-dimensional vector space of functions look like?
-If you've ever seen Taylor series expansions, then you've essentially already solved this problem.
+If you've taken a college calculus course, then you've likely already found at least one solution to this problem in the form of Taylor series expansions.

-Note how the Taylor series of a function allows us to represent any function as an infinite sum of some set of coefficients
-$$a_n$$ times the monomials $$t^n$$
+Note how the Taylor series of a function allows us to represent any function as an infinite sum of some set of coefficients times the monomials $$t^n$$:

 $$f(t) = \sum_{n=0}^\infty \frac{f^{(n)}(0)}{n!} t^n$$

 In terms of linear algebra, this means that the set of monomial powers $$\{ t^n : n \in \mathbb{N} \}$$ forms a basis over the infinite-dimensional space of continuous single-variable functions.

-This brings us to one of the main ideas behind Fourier series: **the set of functions $$\sin(nt)$$ and $$\cos(nt)$$ (for $$n \in \mathbb{N}$$) forms an orthonormal basis for periodic functions** (with respect to the inner-product defined by integration over $$[-\pi, \pi]$$).
+This brings us to one of the main ideas behind Fourier series: **the set of functions $$\sin(nt)$$ and $$\cos(nt)$$ (for $$n \in \mathbb{N}$$) forms an orthonormal basis for periodic functions** (to be pedantic, I must add "with respect to the inner-product defined by integration over $$[-\pi, \pi]$$").
 I won't get too far afield by discussing inner-product spaces and orthogonal functions ([this seems to be a decent overview](http://ms.mcmaster.ca/courses/20102011/term4/math2zz3/Lecture1.pdf)), but I just want to point out the fundamental similarities between thinking of functions as linear expansions over the monomial basis and the Fourier basis.

-The unintuitive and surprising aspect of Fourier series is that the set of sine and cosine functions with integer frequencies actually can span the whole space of arbitrary single-variable functions, but&mdash;if we can take this for granted&mdash;the fact that we can express an arbitrary function as an infinite sum in some basis for this space actually isn't that far out.
-In terms of math, this can be restated by saying there exists a set of coefficients $$a_n$$ and $$b_n$$ for which the following equation resolves:
+The unintuitive and surprising aspect of Fourier series is that the set of sine and cosine functions with integer frequencies actually can span the whole space of arbitrary single-variable functions.
+But&mdash;if we can take this for granted&mdash;the fact that we can express an arbitrary function as an infinite sum in some basis for this space actually isn't that crazy.
+In terms of math, this can be restated by saying there exists a set of coefficients $$a_n$$ and $$b_n$$ for which the following equation holds for all $$t$$ in a given interval $$[-T, T]$$:

-$$ f(t) = \sum_{n=0}^\infty a_n \cos(nt) + b_n \sin(nt) $$
+$$ f(t) = \sum_{n=0}^\infty a_n \cos(2\pi nt/T) + b_n \sin(2\pi nt/T) $$